jetkvm/kvm/DEVELOPMENT.md

 6. **Open in browser:** `http://192.168.1.100`

 That's it!
-You're now running your own development version of JetKVM, **with in-process audio streaming for the first time.**
+You're now running your own development version of JetKVM, **with bidirectional audio streaming using the dual-subprocess architecture.**

 ---